Christian-Hummel/IMC-Assignment-2/README.md

 present_offer() - sends a possible trip recommendation to the customer, it cannot exceed the budget in terms of total price and a customer can receive multiple different offers from his travelAgent - c

-request_raise() - send a request to the respective supervisor to get an increase in salary
+request_raise() - send a request to the respective supervisor to get an increase in salary - c

+request_discount() - send a request to the respective supervisor to lower the total price of an offer that exceeds the budget of a customer

 update_agent() - allows to update following attributes: name, email, address - c